docs-dibris/docs-dibris.github.io/docs/PhD Seminars/schedule25.md

 # Seminars schedule 2025

-{: .warning}
-This is a tentative schedule.
-If you see typos or cannot be present on your assigned date, please send an email to <a href="mailto:federico.sichetti@edu.unige.it">Federico</a> as soon as possible.
+This schedule is subject to changes.
+If you see typos or cannot be present on your assigned date, please send an email to <a href="mailto:federico.sichetti@edu.unige.it">Federico</a>.

 <!-- {: .highlight }
 The next appointment is scheduled for **06 Nov 2024** for **Matteo Martini**'s seminar, room 214, 2:30 PM. -->